 requires that together and individually we treat everyone with respect, do what we can to see that harm is never brought to others, especially minors and vulnerable adults, and seek to bring healing for those who have been harmed.
 To help achieve this, the Archdiocese of Oklahoma City has taken the following steps:

 - Appointed a Victims Assistance Coordinator to offer immediate assistance to victims.

 - Adopted and implemented age appropriate safe environment programs for the education of children, youth and adults.

 - Established a policy requiring criminal background checks of all clergy and religious, those in formation for the priesthood or permanent diaconate, all church employees and volunteers who have regular contact with minors.

 Ensuring a safe environment for children and young people is a continuous effort.
 The Archdiocese pledges to continue its efforts and work toward identifying areas where we can be more effective.

-All staff members, Catechists, Classroom Aides, and all other Volunteers have completed the required Archdiocesan Safe Environment training.
+All staff members, Catechists, Aides, and all other Volunteers have completed the required Archdiocesan Safe Environment training.
 This training is in the awareness, prevention and reporting of child physical/sexual abuse.